ncbui/100-days-of-code/log.md

 **Thoughts:** I felt pretty confident with the calculations and API call but blanked when I ran into debugging systems.

 **Link to work:**

+### Day 39: 29 January 2021

+**Today's Progress**: Worked on a tech screen today involving calculating a monthly invoice based on a subscription model, making API calls and filtering data, and a written portion about debugging systems.

+**Thoughts:**

+**Link to work:**

+### Day 40: 2 February 2021

+**Today's Progress**: Worked on a tech screen involving checking whether a cell is still lit after a section is turned off.

+**Thoughts:**

+**Link to work:**

+### Day 41: 3 February 2021

+**Today's Progress**: Continued to work on the problem from Day 40

+**Thoughts:** Most frequently used language lately is profanity

+**Link to work:**

+### Day 42: 4 February 2021

+**Today's Progress**: More attempts at the problem from Day 40.
+Worked pathfinding with my snake game.

+**Thoughts:** Went searching for insights to this problem.
+Found variants of it that has helped with progress.
+Took a break to jump into snake game.
+Coming back to this project after a long break helped with cleaning up some of the code.

+**Link to work:**